mkp170791/numpy/doc/neps/nep-0001-npy-format.rst

   objects to be supported, one could use the API to build an ad hoc format that supported multiple arrays.
-However, solving the general problem and use cases is beyond the scope of the format and the API for numpy.
+However, solving the general problem and use cases is beyond the scope of the format and the API for numpy_demo.

-- Fully handle arbitrary subclasses of numpy.ndarray.
+- Fully handle arbitrary subclasses of numpy_demo.ndarray.
 Subclasses will be accepted for writing, but only the array data will be written out.
-A regular numpy.ndarray object will be created upon reading the file.
+A regular numpy_demo.ndarray object will be created upon reading the file.
 The API can be used to build a format for a particular subclass, but that is out of scope for the general NPY format.